sav-che/TL-2/Authors/Coutinho, António Xavier Pereira {std. Cout.} (Suppl.).md

-> [!cite] BHL link: this entry starts at [page 426](https://www.biodiversitylibrary.org/item/103860#page/436/mode/1up) of TL-2 Suppl.
+> [!cite] BHL link: this entry starts at [page 426](https://www.biodiversitylibrary.org/page/33266103) of TL-2 Suppl.
 IV.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 > [!example] See also [[Coutinho, António Xavier Pereira {std.
 Cout.}|first entry]] for this author

 ### Author

-\* Coutinho, António Xavier Pereira (1851 -1939), Portuguese botanist and agronomist, born at Lisboa, educated at the Instituto agricola de Lisboa, thesis 1874, from ca. 1874-1878 agronomist in the district of Bragança, in charge of the chemical laboratories of the Instituto agricola 1878-1884, in charge of silviculture in the district of Bragança, professor of botany at the Instituto from 1893. (*Cout.*).
+\* Coutinho, António Xavier Pereira (1851 -1939), Portuguese botanist and agronomist, born at Lisboa, educated at the Instituto agricola de Lisboa, thesis 1874, from ca. 1874-1878 agronomist in the district of Bragança, in charge of the chemical laboratories of the Instituto agricola 1878-1884, in charge of silviculture in the district of Bragança, professor of botany at the Instituto from 1893.
+**Abbreviated name**: *Cout.*

 #### Herbarium and types